thomashrabe/Backdoor/README.md

 }
 ```

-any occurence of `@user` in every process command would replaced.
+every occurence of `@user` in every process command would be replaced.

 #### Run Backdoor